Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 ![](/research/Images/Dimenisions_Measures.PNG)

 Figure:Measures and Dimensions

 ### Task 1.3 Verifying that data was correctly loaded

+Delete?!

 ### Task 1.4 Is the data suitable for analysis?
-Choose the type of analysis you want to do
-Check the data(wide data or skinny data)
-  Skinny data data with few columns many lines
-  Wide data data with many columns fewer lines
-Perform your analysis based your data
+Move content to 1.1
+Delete?!

 ### Task 1.4 Transforming the data so that it fits your purpose
 Apply normalizations
+I am not sure what to write about this.
+Delete?!

-### Task 1.5 Combine Data from different sources:
+#### Combine Data from different sources:
 If your analysis depends on single data source, this step may not be necessary.
-But If you are doing on multiple files you have to follow the provided steps.
+However, in reality you easily get in the situation of dealing with multiple files.
+In this case to follow the provided steps are required.
 1. Drop the the source files into working book
 2. Specify the columns to join on
 3. Join the files by selecting anyone of the following join types<br/>